This website is for all the researchers who’ve ever asked themselves the following questions:

 I’ve spent a lot of time figuring out the answers to these questions.
 I’m living proof that you can make the transition into professional work outside of academia, even with a PhD in a very specialist area like Medieval Studies!
 After spells in business management and consulting after my post-doc, I now work as project manager in financial services.
 But I’ve always wanted to give something back to the researcher community.

 So in 2012 I founded Jobs on Toast, as a way to pass on my knowledge and experience of making the journey out of higher education.
 By reading my regular posts and resource guides, you’ll learn how to successfully market yourself for careers in business, charities, industry and government.
-The core themes I write about on the blog are:
+The core themes I write about on the website are:

 - How to identify the transferable skills to include on your non-academic CV